At the end of the propers for Wednesday after Trinity Sunday, in the Dominican Breviary, the following rubric appears:

 The feast of Corpus Christi is celebrated.
 The Office was composed by St. Thomas Aquinas.

+As Dominicans, it is a source of supreme pride that a member of our holy Order was tapped to compose the liturgical office for such an important feast in the calendar of the Church.
 In his book “The History of the Dominican Liturgy”, Fr.
 Bonniwell, O.P., relates the tale of how there was much confusion, in modern times, over whether or not St. Thomas actually composed the office for the Feast of Corpus Christi.
 Thankfully, the controversy was settled in favor of St. Thomas' authorship of the Office for the Feast.
 As Dr. Martin Grabmann concluded,

 "We can therefore regard the office of Corpus Christi as the genuine composition of St. Thomas Aquinas, it being in regard to its contents and constituent parts the product of his genius and intellect" (Bonniwell, p.
 226, footnote).